National Gibberish Day - September 20

 National Gibberish Day

-National Gibberish Day is an unusual American holiday dedicated to gibberish.
-It is celebrated annually on September 20th in some US states.
+National Gibberish Day is an unusual American holiday dedicated to the playful use of nonsensical or incomprehensible language.
+It is observed annually on September 20 in some U.S. states.

 History

-National Gibberish Day is usually celebrated by representatives of certain professions or any other group of people who have their own ‘language’.
+National Gibberish Day is most often celebrated by people in certain professions or groups who use their own unique language.

-• Congratulate people who use jargon in the workplace on National Gibberish Day.
+• Congratulate colleagues who use specialized jargon on National Gibberish Day.

 National Gibberish Day is observed on September 20 each year.